The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 “I volunteered for the army on my birthday, they draft the white trash first ‘round here anyway” -Steve Earle, Copperhead Road

-Like John Lee Pettimore, (the protagonist of Steve Earle’s Copperhead Road) many men from deep poverty went to war Vietnam because they had few or no other options.
+Like John Lee Pettimore, (the protagonist of Steve Earle’s Copperhead Road) many men from deep poverty went to war in Vietnam because they had few or no other options.
 They were trained in advanced counterinsurgency and survived by adapting and taking the initiative.
-But when they returned home if they found work it was menial labor for menial wages.
-It’s no coincidence that bank robberies spiked in the 60s and 70s.
-Nor is it coincidence that a lot of early drug runners were veterans unwilling to play step-and-fetch games.
+But when they returned home prospects were just as scarce.

 “Evil is evil because you can’t understand it,” - Young-Ha Kim, Diary of a Murderer

 However you must beware of trying too hard to paint a point-to-point map of your characters development.
 In E.L.
 James’ Fifty Shades of Grey, the author attempts to “explain” the protagonists kink by linking it to adolescent sexual abuse.
 It’s connect-the-dots trite and a little lazy.
 One-hundred years of clinical study has yielded one fact: we’ve only scratched the surface of human psychology and development.
-Oh, and correlation does NOT equal causation.

-Here’s what we do know: abuse is a near constant among violent offenders.
+We also know: abuse is a near constant among violent offenders.
 Sexual abuse is a prevalent among sexual predators.
 However, sexual dysfunction manifests in a variety of crimes, from burglary, to arson, to bank robbery.

 So, what does a bad man look like?
 Michael Mann’s first film was a television movie about a running prodigy who happens to be in prison for murder.
 While filming, Mann learned a lot from the men behind bars and his experiences informed his movies for the next 30 years.

 Neal McCauley (De Niro’s character in Heat) has nothing in his life but the next score.
-He lives Spartan, no personal possessions, no attachments, no passion.
+He lives Spartan.
+No momentos, no attachments—hell, he has no furniture.
 He doesn't even have a monologue explaining himself.
 Other people define what makes McCauley tick.
-When his associate, Michael Cheritto proclaims, “For me, the score is the juice,” we know that it’s the same for McCauley.

 All images are used for educational/instructional purposes as covered under the Fair Use Doctrine.